prashantjerk/react-hooks/README.md

 <hr>

-If we need to change update the count state in class component, we need to call `this,setState()`.
+If we need to change update the count state in class component, we need to call `this.setState()`.
 <i>Example 5:</i>

 ```